Uterine Fibroids Treatment, Signs, and Potential Causes

-We at Makari Wellness combine the most advanced treatments from conventional and traditional medicine to deliver the best results to women with uterine fibroids.
+We at Makari Wellness combine the most advanced treatment options from conventional and traditional medicine to deliver the best results to women with uterine fibroids.
 Our goal is not to treat your symptoms but to strengthen the foundation of your overall health and encourage your organism to promote self-healing abilities and experience long-term improvements.

 We use acupuncture, Chinese herbs, and nutrition to treat even the most complex conditions that Western medicine cannot always manage with success.
-The powerful combination of these methods promotes physical and mental health, and allows you to seize the day with no pressure or pain.
+The powerful combination of these methods promotes physical and mental health and allows you to seize the day with no pressure or pain.

 Book your appointment at (888) 871-8889 and start your uterine fibroids natural treatment now.

 Uterine fibroids are muscular tumors that grow on the uterus.
 They are often benign, meaning that they rarely develop into cancer.
 Fibroids may vary in size – they may form the small ones, undetectable by the human eye, or bulky masses that can enlarge the uterus.